nfouka/BuildConsolePHP/README.md

 ## BuildConsolePHP
-Build your application with SymfonyConsole and Box2 builder
+Build your application with SymfonyConsole and Box2 builder, and How to rend PHP a Sript OOP Langage !!

 ## Update composer
 ```bash